WizzX-FPV/tiny-blackbox/README.md

 # Tiny Blackbox

-This is just try to use of W25Q256JVEIQ (32MB) Flash memmory As I never use EasyEDA before, I can not guaranty that is done OK
+This is just try to use of W25Q256JVEIQ (32MB) Flash memmory.

+As I never use EasyEDA before, I can not guaranty that is done OK

 ![Photo](Images/W25Q256JVEIQ.png)